MicrosoftDocs/azure-docs/articles/azure-sql/database/service-tier-general-purpose.md

 author: danimir
 ms.author: danil
-ms.reviewer: kendralittle, mathoma, urmilano ms.date: 01/20/2022
+ms.reviewer: kendralittle, mathoma, urmilano ms.date: 01/31/2022
 ---
 # General purpose service tier - Azure SQL Database and Azure SQL Managed Instance
 [!INCLUDE[appliesto-sqldb-sqlmi](../includes/appliesto-sqldb-sqlmi.md)]

 Azure SQL Database and Azure SQL Managed Instance are based on the SQL Server database engine architecture adapted for the cloud environment in order to ensure default availability even in the cases of infrastructure failures.

-This article describes and compares the general purpose service tier used by Azure SQL Database and Azure SQL Managed instance.
-The general purpose service tier is best used for budget-oriented, balanced compute and storage options.
+This article describes and compares the General Purpose service tier used by Azure SQL Database and Azure SQL Managed instance.
+The General Purpose service tier is best used for budget-oriented, balanced compute and storage options.

 ## Overview

-The architectural model for the general purpose service tier is based on a separation of compute and storage.
+The architectural model for the General Purpose service tier is based on a separation of compute and storage.
 This architectural model relies on high availability and reliability of Azure Blob storage that transparently replicates database files and guarantees no data loss if underlying infrastructure failure happens.

 The following figure shows four nodes in standard architectural model with the separated compute and storage layers.

 ![Separation of compute and storage](./media/service-tier-general-purpose/general-purpose-service-tier.png)

-In the architectural model for the general purpose service tier, there are two layers:
+In the architectural model for the General Purpose service tier, there are two layers:

 - A stateless compute layer that is running the `sqlservr.exe` process and contains only transient and cached data (for example – plan cache, buffer pool, column store pool).
 This stateless node is operated by Azure Service Fabric that initializes process, controls health of the node, and performs failover to another place if necessary.
 - A stateful data layer with database files (.mdf/.ldf) that are stored in Azure Blob storage.
 Azure Blob storage guarantees that there will be no data loss of any record that is placed in any database file.
 Azure Storage has built-in data availability/redundancy that ensures that every record in log file or page in data file will be preserved even if the process crashes.